 Neon Genesis Evangelion: Ryoji Kaji, Misato Katsuragi, and Ritsuko Akagi all went to the same college.
 Also, Gendo and Yui were the advisee and favorite student (respectively) of Fuyutsuki.
 Gendo and Yui get married, and Fuyutsuki becomes Gendo's second-in-command

-Bleach: Various members of the Gotei 13 went to the Academy together, and its those relationships that end up informing much of the intrigue in the Soul Society Arc.
+Bleach: Various members of the Gotei 13 attended the Soul Reaper Academy together, and it's those relationships that end up informing much of the intrigue in the Soul Society Arc.